getify/You-Dont-Know-JS/scope-closures/ch2.md

 The GREEN bucket is wholly nested inside of the BLUE bucket, and similarly the BLUE bucket is wholly nested inside the RED bucket.
 Scopes can nest inside each other as shown, to any depth of nesting as your program needs.

-References (non-declarations) to variables/identifiers can be made from either the current scope, or any scope above/outside the current scope, but never to lower/nested scopes.
+References (non-declarations) to variables/identifiers can be made from either the current scope, or any scope that is nested inside the current scope.
 So an expression in the RED bucket only has access to RED marbles, not BLUE or GREEN.
 An expression in the BLUE bucket can reference either BLUE or RED marbles, not GREEN.
 And an expression in the GREEN bucket has access to RED, BLUE, and GREEN marbles.

 We can conceptualize the process of determining these non-declaration marble colors during runtime as a lookup.
 Since the `students` variable reference in the `for`-loop statement on line 9 is not a declaration, it has no color.
 So we ask the current scope bucket (BLUE) if it has a marble matching that name.
 Since it doesn't, the lookup continues with the next outer/containing scope (RED).
 The RED bucket has a marble of the name `students`, so the loop-statement's `students` variable is determined to be a RED marble.